Tuesday, July 1, 2025

 There are reasons why those who libel and slander others are seen as being similar in nature and character to cold-blooded snakes.
 Slander can inflict significant harm on folks.
 That includes damage to reputation, emotional distress, and, in some cases, financial losses.
 It can lead to the loss of clients, missed opportunities, and even job termination due to the spread of false statements.
 Furthermore, the lies that a slanderer spreads can cause lasting damage to personal and working relationships.

 Slander can severely damage a person's reputation, particularly if the false statements are widely circulated.
-False statements about a person's abilities, ethics, or behavior can undermine their credibility and professional standing while also leading to a decrease in one's social standing.
+False statements about a person's abilities, ethics, or behavior can undermine their credibility and professional standing while also leading to a decrease in their social standing.

-And frankly speaking, that in itself proves that those low-character individuals are morally weak people who lack any sort of personal integrity.
+And frankly speaking, that proves that those low-character individuals are morally weak people who lack any sort of personal integrity.
 They are dishonest and essentially the complete opposite of people with good morals and ethics.
 They enjoy being liars.
 They enjoy being fakes.
 They relish intentionally hurting others, not respecting others, and believe they are never wrong.
 There is nothing good about them.

 I think so.
 Just as they were seen in 1874, I believe slanderous individuals are contemptible creatures akin to venomous snakes.
 They are just low-character lowlifes that we need to avoid.
 They're not worth spit.